nobleans-playground/coding-challenge-colour-battle/readme.md

 - You may not attempt to alter other bot's internal state, or any other internal game variables, f.i. `id`, `position`, the `grid`, etc.
 - Python libraries that will simplify this challenge may **not**.
 An exception can be made for lightweight-ish neural networks if you trained the bot yourself.
 - Your bot may not intentionally crash.
 During the tournament any crashes of your bot will be treated as `Move.STAY` command.
+- Please limit the processing time of your bot.
+Currently there's a hard limit of `20ms` _average_ time-per-move as measured on my laptop using `time_trails.py`.
+Please talk to me (Hein) if you think this is too short.
+You can also use a profiler to try and make your code faster.
+- Your bot must be your own creation.
+This rule is so that you may not blatantly copy someone's bot, change only a few lines, and then submit it as your own. *Some* code duplication is of course inevitable and thus allowed, because the logic might be similar between bots.